Last Revised: April 13, 2021

 1. AGREEMENT STRUCTURE AND DEFINITIONS

-“Customer Data” means any data, information, or material Customer or any authorized user provides or submits through the Products or Services.
+“Customer Data” means any data Customer or any User provides, uploads, or submits through the Platform.

 “Professional Services” means training, implementation, data conversion, integrations and other consulting services.